 Taking the initiative

 Japanese people like to keep their surroundings clean.
 Not just their immediate table or office, but the external sidewalks of their office buildings and homes.
-While people in other countries complain about the public department’s inefficiencies resulting in their street accumulating garbage, most Japanese, blue or white collar, get up and sweep the dirt out of their neighborhood.
+While people in other countries complain about the public department’s inefficiencies resulting in their streets accumulating garbage, most Japanese, blue or white collar, get up and sweep the dirt out of their neighborhood.

 There are non-profits like Greenbird that invite people to invest time to clean up their cities.
 It’s always easier to throw waste into an already dirty corner.
 But people hesitate to do that in a clean and well-kept area.
 Greenbird’s website states: “Once you declare that you won’t throw litter or cigarettes on the street, you are a member of Green Bird.”